Nobox/Documents/nobox-intern-stack-guide.md

 * Learn about CSS and JavaScript minification and compression on the server for production.
 We have this process automated.

-* Learn the basic ways of optimizing images, starting with compression levels on Photoshop, optimization software like `optipng`, etc.
+* Learn the basic ways of optimizing images, starting with compression levels on Photoshop, optimization software like `optipng`, `jpegtran`, etc.

-* Learn how to do the [CSS image sprite technique](https://css-tricks.com/css-sprites/).

 * Understand how [browser caches](https://developers.google.com/speed/docs/insights/LeverageBrowserCaching) work and how they improve page performance.

+* Research about HTTP2, what it means for the web and what best practices that apply to HTTP no longer apply to this new protocol.
+Our new servers are all HTTP2 enabled, which affects how we optimize our front-end stack.

 ## Laravel